marcanuy/hugoostrapped/README.md

 ## Bootstrap variables customization

+Customization ca be done in two steps:

+1. override variables:

 > Every Sass variable in Bootstrap 4 includes the !default flag
 > allowing you to override the variable’s default value in your own
 > Sass without modifying Bootstrap’s source code.
 Copy and paste